Liz Truss plunged into deeper turmoil after Suella Braverman leaves as Britain's Home Secretary - KESQ

 Liz Truss plunged into deeper turmoil after Suella Braverman leaves as Britain’s Home Secretary

-Braverman said she “sent an official document from my personal email to a trusted parliamentary colleague as party of policy engagement.”
+The disorderly scenes come amid growing pressure on the beleaguered leader to resign.
+Her time in Downing Street has been spectacularly derailed by a radical fiscal agenda, which Truss has been forced to abandon and apologize for.

+Earlier on Wednesday, Suella Braverman said she resigned as Home Secretary over the use of a personal email address that breached ministerial rules.

-“This constitutes a technical infringement of the rules,” she wrote in a resignation letter which was also scathing of Truss’s leadership and indicated deep fissures in the heart of her government.
+Her resignation letter was also scathing of Truss’s leadership and indicated deep fissures in the heart of her government.

 “The business of government relies upon people accepting responsibility for their mistakes.
 Pretending we haven’t made mistakes, carrying on as if everyone can’t see that we have made them, and hoping that things will magically come right is not serious politics,” Braverman wrote in a thinly veiled critique of Truss’s numerous U-turns on taxes and public spending.